gradle/gradle/design-docs/managed-model.md

 - ~~Add `named(String, Action)` to `CollectionBuilder`~~
 - ~~Add `withType(Class, Action)` to `CollectionBuilder`~~
 - ~~Add `withType(Class)` to `CollectionBuilder` to filter.~~
-- Verify usable from Groovy using closures.
+- ~~Verify usable from Groovy using closures.~~
 - Verify usable from Java 8 using lambdas.
+- Reasonable error message when actions fail.

 #### Issues